i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

       TODO: Use a few bits to (optionally) indicate the type of the LS it is referencing.
       All zeros means don't know.
     - Cost (priority) (1 byte)
-    - Expires (4 bytes) (4 bytes, seconds since epoch, rolls over in 2106)
+    - Expires (4 bytes) (4 bytes, big endian, seconds since epoch, rolls over in 2106)
   - Number of revocations (1 byte) Maximum TBD
   - Revocations: Each revocation contains: (32 bytes)
     - Hash (32 bytes)